daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 IRkernel::installspec()
 ```

+> Note: If you see an error message saying "jupyter-client has to be installed...",
+> close RStudio and run the following line from your terminal instead `R -e "IRkernel::installspec()"`.

 To see if you were successful, try running JupyterLab and check if you have a working R kernel.
 To launch JupyterLab, type the following in a terminal:

 ```